-In order to protect air quality in the Delray Beach Planning Area the City has adopted a smoke-free the policy Delray on Municipal Beach, a tobacco ban for City employees, and an ordinance limiting ecigarette or vape use to outdoor areas only.
+In order to protect air quality in the Delray Beach Planning Area the City has adopted а smoke-free policy Delray on the Municipal Beach, а tobacco ban for City employees, and an limiting ordinance ecigarette or vape use to outdoor areas only.
 The City will continue to maintain these practices.